sfaragy/token2049-Test/README.md

    - **Internal Connectivity Test:** From within the container, try curl http://localhost.
 It should return application's HTML/JSON response.
 If it fails, Nginx isn't serving correctly internally.
 2. **APP_URL Mismatch (Less likely with localhost in single-container Nginx):**
  - APP_URL in .env to ensure it's http://localhost as expected for our Nginx setup.
 To restart Docker containers (``make restart``) after any changes in .env file.
+3. Container name could be different based on the project root directory.
+   - For example my project root directory is in Token2049.
+So, My docker container name starts with token2049_.
+   - If anyone run in a different directory then the container name need to change in Makefile.
+   - i.e. ```docker compose exec token2049_app_1 /bin/bash``` here token2049_ need change as per the output of command ```docker ps```

 ----------------------------
 Thank you for following the documentation.
 Hopefully it will help to run the project.
 Please feel free to contact for any concern or issues.